-Many businesses have closed during the COVID-19 pandemic.
+Many businesses closed during the COVID-19 pandemic.
 Your facilities may have been vacant or significantly under-used over the last few months.

 - Approximately two weeks before you allow employees to return, or as soon as you know you will be reopening your facility, contact a professional janitorial team that has experience disinfecting for COVID-19.
-It can be one you’ve depended on in the past or a new service partner, but make sure they understand your needs, are willing to be flexible and update your SOW as you enter new phases of reopening, and can get the supplies needed before employees return (similar to Flagship’s PUREClean service program).
+It can be one you’ve depended on in the past or a new service partner, but make sure they understand your needs, are willing to be flexible and update your scope of work (SOW) as you enter new phases of reopening, and can get the supplies needed before employees return (similar to Flagship’s PUREClean service program).
 You will need to contact them as early as possible so they can:

-- Obtain all chemicals, equipment and supplies needed to accomplish the desired facility services
+- Obtain all chemicals, equipment, and supplies needed to accomplish the desired facility services.

 - Resolve any badging issues that may prevent them from being available to prepare your facility to reopen on time.